uutils/coreutils/README.md

 Why?
 ----

-Many GNU, Linux and other utilities are useful, and obviously [some](http://gnuwin32.sourceforge.net) [effort](http://unxutils.sourceforge.net) has been spent in the past to port them to Windows.
+Many GNU, Linux, and other utilities are useful and obviously [some](http://gnuwin32.sourceforge.net) [effort](http://unxutils.sourceforge.net) has been spent in the past to port them to Windows.
 However, those projects are either old and abandoned, are hosted on CVS (which makes it more difficult